Resorting to good wine: The RSM Classic, Sea Island Resort, November 21-24, 2024

 • Delaney’s Bistro (BH) is a place to try if you don’t want to have to check your credit card limit before heading out.
 It’s pedestrian in a lot of categories and dominated by familiar, high-volume names.
 But there are pleasant surprises too, like Domaine Faury Cote Rotie for $85, so take a few minutes to look it over before pulling the trigger.
 If you dare, ask the staff if you can visit The Shed (BH).
 Even we don’t know what lurks within.

-• Dorothy’s Cocktail and Oyster Bar (BH, BB) Cited for its small but imaginative and eclectic list.
-Only the BTG list appears on their website.
+• Dorothy’s Cocktail and Oyster Bar (BH, BB) Cited for its small but eclectic list.
+Prices are high.

 • Tramici (BH) Italian leaning list from the same team as Halyards.
 A few decent options if you go straight to the reds on the Select Bottle List.